alexwlchan/alexwlchan.net/src/_drafts/listing-deleted-secrets.md

 -   `~/.aws/models`
 -   `<botocore root>/data`

-The first path is for users to drop in new models that override the models that ship with botocore.
+The first path is for users to drop in new models that override the models that ship with botocore – which is just what I want to do.

 I reverted my change to botocore proper, and instead copied my modified copy of the Secrets Manager service model to `~/.aws/model`.
 Now my changes will survive an update to botocore, but I'm still duplicating the entire service model, even though I only want a small change.